rtreacy87/MLOps-Notes/Lab1/03-vscode-wsl-integration.md

 ## Next Steps

-After configuring VS Code to use WSL, proceed to [setting up password management](04-password-management.md) for secure storage of API keys and credentials.
+After configuring VS Code to use WSL, proceed to [setting up Python and virtual environments](04-python-environment-setup.md) for your ML development work.